viktor-makarov/On-premises-Enterprise-Search/README.md

 **Version Compatibility:** This project has been tested with Elasticsearch version 7.14.

 ##### Step 1: Install Elasticsearch
 You can use any Elasticsearch instance.
 For quick setup, consider using the [official Docker solution](https://www.elastic.co/guide/en/elasticsearch/reference/7.14/docker.html).
+It is also recommended to set up Kibana for Elasticsearch administration, as it provides the most convenient management interface.

 **HTTPS MODE** - Ensure your Elasticsearch instance accepts HTTPS requests to guarantee smooth communication with the main web application.
 You should issue self-signed certificates for Elasticsearch, which will be needed to set up the main web application later.